 George Douglas served as the Manager of Public Affairs for the National Renewable Energy Laboratory in Colorado.
 Now retired, George worked to educate journalists and the public about the unique research projects underway at the laboratory and their potential impact on Colorado’s energy landscape.

 Mark Roberts serves as Publisher/Executive Director for Empowering Colorado.
 Roberts is an experienced journalist and news manager.
-Mark has served as a television reporter, anchor and news director and has worked in the technology division of the Associated Press where he consulted with numerous television stations about implementation technology applications to improve newsroom operations.
-Mark serves as a local coordinator for the Online News Association.
+Mark has served as a television reporter, anchor and news director and has worked in the technology division of the Associated Press where he consulted with numerous television stations about implementation of technology applications to improve newsroom operations.
+Mark served as coordinator of the Rocky Mountain Chapter of the Online News Association.

 Dr. John Trefny is President Emeritus with the Colorado School of Mines.
 Trefny, a well-known figure in academic circles and supporter of numerous community causes and organizations, served as President of the Colorado School of Mines from 2000 through 2006.
 He also served as Mines’ Vice President for Academic Affairs, Dean of Faculty and Head of the Department of Physics.

 Michael Kodas is the Former Deputy Director of the Center for Environmental Journalism at the University of Colorado.
 An award-winning photojournalist and reporter, Michael’s work has appeared in the New York Times, The Los Angeles Times, The Boston Globe, Newsweek and The Denver Post.
 Michael is the author of the bestselling book High Crimes: The Fate of Everest in an Age of Greed and his newest effort Megafire.